kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 ### Ensuring that large policy stacks evaluate correctly

-Right now the coverage of Policy stacks is rudimentary, we may want to test for a large number(i.e. 10) of policy's, stacked, depending on wether we think this may be a bug source for providers.
+Right now the coverage of Policy stacks is rudimentary, we may want to test for a large number(i.e. 10) of policies, stacked, depending on whether we think this may be a bug source for providers.

 ## Alternative solutions to this proposal